 In addition to permitting the issuance of common stock underlying currently exercisable warrants and options and convertible preferred stock as described above, the board of directors believes that it would be desirable to increase the authorized number of shares of common stock in order to have shares available for future issuance for acquisitions of properties or businesses and for other corporate purposes.
+The Company has no current plans for the issuance of shares for the acquisition of properties or businesses.
 In addition, the board believes that it would be desirable to have shares available for sale through public offerings, private placements, issuance in connection with employee benefit plans and other purposes.
 Such shares may be issued for such consideration, cash or otherwise, at such times and in such amounts, as the board of directors in its discretion may determine without further action by the stockholders, subject to compliance with applicable law and regulations.

-Newly authorized shares would have the same rights as the presently authorized shares, including the right to cast one ${\cal N}$ vote per share.
+Newly authorized shares would have the same rights as the presently authorized shares, including the right to cast one vote per share.
 Although the authorization would not, in itself, have any effect on the rights of existing stockholders, issuance of additional shares of common stock for other than a stock split or dividend could, under certain circumstances, have a dilutive effect on voting rights and earnings per share.
 The stockholders have no preemptive rights to purchase additional shares of common stock that may be issued and sold.